camdenmcgath/Data-Structures-COMP-2750-/README.md

     - Then the recursive function identifies and lables clusters of trees in the raster
     - Uses command line arguments to specify raster input and output to console or file
     - Identifies if a burned pixel is too small and thus a shadow
-    - Identifies if tree pixel is completely surrounded by burned pixels, and if so, changes the burn island to all burned
+    - Identifies if tree cluster is completely surrounded by burned pixels and no grass pixels.
+If so, entire burned island pixels are changed to burn on output